Anthony Contreras: Herediano

+Riga FC

+On 16 July 2023, Contreras joined Latvian Higher League side Riga FC.
+Contreras made a good start to his time at the club, scoring three goals in his first three league games.

+Riga FC announced in January 2024, that Contreras was sent out on loan to Pafos FC.
+Contreras returned to Riga ahead of the 2024-25 season.

 International career

 In November 2019, Contreras was called up for the Costa Rican national team's pre-squad.

 Contreras was also a part of the Costa Rican U23 national team that was called up for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2020.

 Contreras made his debut for the senior Costa Rica national football team on 12 November 2021 in a World Cup qualifier against Canada.
 Contreras scored his first goal for the national team on 27 March 2022 during a 2022 FIFA World Cup qualifier against El Salvador.

 Career statistics

 International

 Scores and results list Costa Rica's goal tally first.